-- Position the mower on a flat surface. - 2.
-Shut off the engine, wait for all moving parts to stop, and remove key.
-Engage parking brake. - 3.
+- Position the machine on a flat surface.
+1. - Shut off the engine, wait for all moving parts to stop, remove the key, and engage the parking brake. - 3.
 Check the tire pressure in the drive tires.

-Note: Proper inflation pressure for the tires is 90 kPa (13 psi).
+Note: Proper inflation pressure for tires is 90 kPa (13 psi).

-- 4. Position the transport lock in the latching position. - Push the deck-lift pedal all the way forward and the deck latches at the 14 cm (5 1/2 inches) TRANSPORT position (Figure 93).
+- Position the transport lock in the latching position. - Push the deck lift pedal all the way forward and the deck will latch at the 14 cm (5-1/2 inches) transport position (Figure 90).

-- 1. Deck-lift pedal

-- 2. Height-of-cut pin

-- 3. Transport lock

-- 6. Insert the height-adjustment pin into the 7.6 cm (3 inches) cutting-height location.

-- 7. Release the transport lock and allow the deck to lower to the cutting height.

-- 8. Raise the discharge chute.

-- On both sides of the deck, measure from the level surface to the front tip of the blade (Postion A).
+- Deck-lift pedal - Height-of-cut pin - 3.
+Transport lock - 6.
+Insert the height-adjustment pin into the 76 mm (3 inches) height-of-cut location. - Release the transport lock and allow the deck to lower to the cutting height. - On both sides of the deck, measure from the level surface to the front tip of the blade (position A) as shown in Figure 91.

-Note: The measurement should read 7.6 mm (3 inches) as shown in Figure 94.
+Note: The measurement should read 7.6 mm (3 inches).

-- 1. 7.6 cm (3 inches) at position A is correct. - 8.3 cm (3-1/4 inches) at position B is correct. - Measure here from the blade tip to hard surface. - Measure at position A and B on both sides. - 10.
-If needed, loosen the whizlock nut on the side of the yoke and the jam nut on top.
-Fine tune the screw adjuster by turning it to get a 7.6 mm (3 inches) height (Figure 95).
+- 1. 7.6 cm (3 inches) at position A is correct. - 2.
+8.3 cm (3-1/4 inches) at position B is correct. - 3.
+Measure here from the blade tip to the hard surface. - Measure at position A and B on both sides. - If needed, loosen the whizlock nut on the side of the yoke and the jam nut on top.
+Fine-tune the screw adjuster by turning it to get 7.6 cm (3 inches) height (see Figure 92).

-Note: To increase the height, turn the adjuster screw clockwise; to decrease, turn counterclockwise.
+Note: To increase the height, turn the adjuster screw clockwise; to decrease the height, turn it counterclockwise.

-Note: If the front deck links do not have enough adjustment to achieve accurate cut height, you can use the single-point adjustment to gain more adjustment.
+Note: If the front deck links do not have enough adjustment to achieve accurate cut height, you can utilize the single-point adjustment to gain more adjustment.